DomPolizzi/readable-reactnd/README.md

 * [Node.js](https://nodejs.org/en/)

+1)
-1) You need to install the server...
+      You need to install the server...
-      You can do this by:

-      Moving into the directory
+      Move into the Server directory:

         cd server

-      Installing all the servers dependencies
+      Install all the servers dependencies:

         npm install

-      Start the Server
+      Start the Server:

         npm start

  2)
         You will need to install the app itself..

+        Move to the Apps main directory:

-        You will need to move to directory cd app
+          cd app

+        Install the Apps dependencies:

-        Then you need to install the apps dependencies npm install
+          npm install

-        To run the app, use :
+        Run the App:

           npm start